 “When can I take off the sync rings?”
 I asked one day.

-“We left it on, but not activated because your muscles need to heal completely before I can remove them or else any muscles that are not healed yet will die.”
+“We left it on, but not activated because your muscles need to heal completely before I can remove them.
+Otherwise, any muscles that aren’t healed yet will die.”

-“Why does Rei and Akiko’s food look the same but taste different?”
+“Why does Rei and Akiko’s food look the same but taste so different?”

 “Rei and Kiko come from the same planet.
-They taste different because Rei really sucks at cooking and Kiko is very good at it.”
+Their food tastes differently because Rei really sucks at cooking and Kiko is very good at it.”

 “Where are you from?”